anki/cozmo-python-sdk/CONTRIBUTING.md

-We accept contributions from 3rd parties as long as you first complete an individual CLA (Client License Agreement):
+We accept contributions from 3rd parties as long as you first complete an individual CLA (Contributor License Agreement):

 http://go.anki.com/individual-cla